-[Map showing the location of odorisation plants]
+[Map showing the location of odorisation plants.
+Not yet available.]

 2.2 Prior to injection into a distribution system

 Once gas has entered the transmission pipeline it may mix with gas from other sources.
 So, the composition of delivered gas can be affected by the extent of co-mingling.